1nst4ll/mango-news/docs/ai-optimization-analysis.md

 This document analyzes all AI-related tasks in the Mango News codebase and provides optimization recommendations.

+## Prompt Engineering Best Practices Applied

+All AI prompts have been refined following these principles:

+1. **Structured Instructions**: Clear sections with headers for requirements, guidelines, and output format
+2. **Context-Specific**: Prompts include Turks and Caicos Islands (TCI) context for relevance
+3. **Explicit Constraints**: Clear boundaries on length, format, and forbidden content
+4. **Role Assignment**: Appropriate persona/role for each task (news editor, translator, etc.)
+5. **Output Formatting**: Explicit instructions on how to format responses
+6. **Negative Instructions**: Clear "do not" statements to prevent common issues

 ## AI Services Used

 | Service | Provider | Purpose | File Location |